Retreat of the month

 Six Senses Ninh Van Bay, Vietnam

-Yoga is more than a form of exercise; it’s a comprehensive practise that encompasses physical postures, breathing techniques, meditation, and ethical guidelines.
+Yoga is more than a form of exercise; it’s a comprehensive practice that encompasses physical postures, breathing techniques, meditation, and ethical guidelines.
 Originating in ancient India, yoga has evolved over thousands of years and branched into various styles, each with its unique focus and approach.
 Whether you seek physical strength, mental clarity, spiritual growth, or stress relief, there’s a type of yoga suited for everyone.

 The Origins and Philosophy of Yoga

 Yoga’s roots trace back to ancient India, with the earliest references found in the Rigveda, a collection of hymns composed around 1500 BCE.
-The practise evolved through various stages, influenced by Hinduism, Buddhism, and Jainism.
+The practice evolved through various stages, influenced by Hinduism, Buddhism, and Jainism.
 The foundational text, the Yoga Sutras of Patanjali, written around 400 CE, outlines the eight limbs of yoga (Ashtanga), which serve as a guide to living a meaningful and purposeful life.

 The eight limbs of yoga are: